-This year, the CASH project provided services reached 7,002 beneficiaries.
-The RISE project, successfully combined intervention in education and agriculture made it possible for 2983 people to increase their pass rates (87% in 2016) and the area of crops planted by their parents.
+This year, the CASH project provided services reaching 7,002 beneficiaries.
+The RISE project worked in education, to support children's learning outcomes, and helped their parent's improve their farming businesses, reach 2,983 people.
 The VNA project delivered services to 512 beneficiaries, fostered the creation of 27 companies, and found employment for 295 youth.

 Huge challenges remain.
 Tanzania needs an educated workforce to reach its potential, but has the second lowest secondary school completion rates in East Africa.
 Malnutrition means 50% of children have stunted growth.

-Our projects are making real progress, and I’m excited to see what we will achieve in a time of national growth of industry and opportunity.
+Our projects are making real progress, and we're excited to see what we will achieve in a time of national growth of industry and opportunity.

 If you’d like to support our work and be part of the transformation in Tanzania, we’d be delighted to hear from you.